soitun/photon-book-creator/create-mobile-app.md

 ## Run on devices

+- **iOS devices**: sign up for an Apple Developer account and set up XCode with your certificates to enable device testing.
+You can [build your iOS app](#build-your-app) and open the XCode project generated in `platforms/ios/` to test the configuration.
+- **Android devices**: make sure you have [USB debugging enabled](http://developer.android.com/tools/device.html).

 Wakanda Studio automatically detects supported device connected to the USB port.
 Open the _Run_ dropdown and select the device to run on: